 + When will our games be scheduled on Friday and Saturday?

 We make every effort to stagger team schedules so teams don’t have back-to-back games, or have long breaks between games.
 Throughout the day games are scheduled to start every 45 minutes.
 As a general rule, plan on having a game approximately every 2.5 hours.
 The first games start at 3:00 PM on Friday and 8:00 AM on Saturday and Sunday.

 + What should we expect for ice?

 Although we make every effort to make sure the ice is smooth and free of snow etc., Mother Nature is a force we are unable to predict or control.
 We have equipment for doing ice treatment, however we can only do so much during the course of the day as the ice conditions worsen.
-Your team may need to do a bit of scraping before a game.
+Your team may need to do a bit of scraping before a game from previous games.
 Remember that it is pond hockey and cracks and/or rough spots will develop as the day goes on.
 The ice conditions will never mimic the surface of an indoor hockey rink that is treated with a zamboni and hot water every hour.

 + Is there time to warm up before or between games?

 We do make more rinks then we need, so there will be unused rinks to practice on between games.
 Although there is about 10 minutes between the time when one game ends and the next begins, but you may need that time to scrape the ice etc., so it’s very much advisable to give yourselves plenty of time to get laced up, and to do a little warming up before the end of the previous game slot.